Walk-In Tub: Complete Guide For Safe Comfortable Bathing At Home

 The ergonomic design helps caregivers assist with less strain, awkward lifting, or bending.

-Choosing the Right Walk-In Tub: Features That Matter
+Choosing the Right Walk-In Tub

-• Low Step-In Threshold: The lower, the safer—aim for 2–4 inches.
+• Low Step-In Threshold: 2—4 inches.

-• Reliable Door System:
+• Reliable Door System

-• Accessible Controls & Handheld Shower Wand: Easy to reach, clearly marked.
+• Accessible Controls & Handheld Shower Wand

-Basic vs. Luxury Walk-In Tub Features
+Basic Tub vs. Luxury Tub

 FeatureBasic TubLuxury Tub